qhienle/snippets/README.md

 ## Git/GitHub

-to get Git-Bash working on a Windows 10 administered by IT and not connected on a work network. $HOEM is not set and $HOMEDRIVE is set to a network drive.
+to get Git-Bash working on a Windows 10 administered by IT and not connected on a work network. $HOME is not set and $HOMEDRIVE is set to a network drive.
 Either delete the network drive `net use U: /delete` or

 ```cmd
 # OK for git-bash, but not for VSCode